Andros, The Bahamas: Geography

 Noteworthy for a unique combination of marine features and ecosystems, Andros is bordered on the east by the 2000 m Tongue of the Ocean.
 The Andros Barrier Reef is the world's sixth longest.
 It runs for 225 km, averaging a distance of 1–2 mi from the Andros shore.
 The extensive flats of the Great Bahama Bank lie to the west, northwest and south of Andros.
 The island has the world's largest collection of blue holes.

 Geographically, North Andros is the sixth largest island in the West Indies, at roughly 6000 km2 in area and 167 km long and 64 km wide at its widest point, and the 153rd largest island on Earth.
 If all three main islands are included, Andros is the fifth-largest island in the West Indies, after Cuba, Hispaniola, Jamaica and Puerto Rico.
 Although comparable in total area to the state of Rhode Island (3140 km2, population 1.05 million) together with Long Island, New York (3600 km2, population 7.5 million), Andros only has a population of approximately 8000, almost all of whom are settled in a thin strip near the Queen Elizabeth Highway running along the island's eastern coast.

-Andros is 30 mi west across the Tongue of the Ocean from the Bahamas' national capital of Nassau on New Providence Island.
+Andros is 30 mi west across the Tongue of the Ocean from The Bahamas' national capital of Nassau on New Providence Island.
 Its northern tip lies 233 km from Fort Lauderdale, Florida.
-Geologically and geographically the Bahamas, including Andros, are not located in the Caribbean, whose northern boundary is the Windward Passage, but rather in the Atlantic Ocean.
+Geologically and geographically The Bahamas, including Andros, are not located in the Caribbean, whose northern boundary is the Windward Passage, but rather in the Atlantic Ocean.
 Historically, the nation was part of the British West Indies and is considered culturally to be part of the Caribbean.
 The Bahamian dialect of the English language is distinctively Caribbean in character, similar to those of Jamaica and the Cayman Islands, also formerly part of the British West Indies.

 The township of Fresh Creek is home to the Atlantic Undersea Test and Evaluation Center (AUTEC), operated by the U.S. Navy.
 The United Kingdom and United States conduct special operations training, and sonar and submarine research in the Tongue of the Ocean.
 The U.S. Coast Guard also runs rescue and drug interdiction operations from AUTEC.

-Andros is known in the Bahamas by two nicknames, "The Sleeping Giant" and "The Big Yard".